 A while back, I went through all of my accounts to see how much I was paying.
 Depending on the bill, I contacted the company to review it and see if it could be reduced.
 It doesn’t hurt to ask.
 In some cases, changes could be made, discounts applied, and even credits were given.
 It’s definitely worth the extra time spent doing this.
 Since that’s done, and I set everything up on auto pay, I just have to peek at my accounts every so often to make sure nothing has changed.

 There’s a few companies that will evaluate bills, cancel subscriptions, negotiate bills, and more.
 You can do all of these things yourself without relying on them.
 Definitely don’t pay them to do any of it.
 I wouldn’t sign up for the free trials either.
-They are easily forgotten about, and then you’re stuck paying the monthly charges if you can’t get out of them.
+They are easily forgotten about, and then you’re stuck with the added monthly charges.

 Some companies will offer a discount for using autopay.
-It also ensures that your bill is paid on time, which means you avoid a late fee if you forget to pay it on time.
-Be sure to line up your payments with your income pay dates accordingly, so you don’t cause fees for insufficient funds.
+It also ensures that your bill is paid on time, which means you avoid a late fee if you forget to pay it.
+Be sure to line up your payments with your pay dates accordingly, so you don’t cause fees for insufficient funds.

 Keep track of any subscriptions you may have.
 They may only be a few bucks here and there, but they add up quickly.
 A while ago, I cancelled cable to save money.
 I then added multiple streaming services which ended up costing more.
 I had to make a few changes to reduce my costs.